If the harm has stopped, then you can be confident that you have an actual boundary.Anne Blythe, Founder of Betrayal Trauma Recovery

 Welcome to Betrayal Trauma Recovery, this is Anne.

-During this time, and always, Betrayal Trauma Recovery Group is up and running.
+Betrayal Trauma Recovery Group is up and running.
 We have multiple sessions a day.
 When you join, you get unlimited live sessions every month.
-We have specific sessions for women who are considering divorce, women who are in their marriage and their husband seems to be making forward progress to the point where they feel safe enough to stay in the marriage.
+We hope to see you in a session soon.

 Today, I’m going to talk about boundaries because so many women are confused about what boundaries are and how to use them to be safe.